cjheyde/Trivia-React-Redux/README.md

 <strong>First commit:</strong> on May 24, 2022.

 <strong>Here we had to exercise:</strong> React.js, Redux, CSS, React Testing Library, Cypress usage and Trello.

+It was the best coding group I have ever had so far!
+We had complementary skills!
+Elaine was a master in testing, Paulo was the CSS person, and Natã was the one that could not sleep before solving the most complicated logic issues!
+I used my leadership experience and code my best to contribuite as much as I could! </br>
+This was the chance to learn how to open branches to code simultaneously, how to review codes, and how to merged them. </br>
+We had daily meetings, decided on who should code what, and sometimes coded in pairs or even all four togehter!
+To have a better overview of the parts that needed coding and how to connect them, we used [Excalidraw](https://excalidraw.com/).

 This is a front-end Project, part of [Trybe](https://www.betrybe.com/) school requirements to move on in the studies.